regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

  modprobe nf_conntrack_$PROTO ports=0

-The following modules will be deactivated on all flows by default by doing
+By doing this, the following modules will be deactivated on all flows by default:
-this:

  - ftp
  - irc